opennetworkinglab/aether-docs/pronto_deployment_guide/run_time_deployment.rst

 Before you begin
 ================
-Make sure :doc:`Bootstrapping <bootstrapping>` **Update global resource maps** section is completed.
+Make sure :ref:`Update Global Resources Map <update_global_resource>` section is completed.

 Download aether-pod-configs repository
 ======================================
-Download aether-pod-configs repository if you don't have it in your develop machine.
+Download aether-pod-configs repository if you don't have it already in your develop machine.

 .. code-block:: shell